Preview of Upcoming Programs

 Mid-semester Check-in for Families of First-year Engineering Students

 Join us for a mid-semester check-in.
 Learn about the academic initiatives that have taken place for first-year students since Orientation and those planned for the remainder of the term.
 Topics will include faculty advisor meetings, ENGRG 1050: Engineering Seminar, major information sessions, pre-health and study abroad resources, prelim exams, early intervention, and course enrollment for spring.
-The Associate Dean of Undergraduate Programs, the Associate Dean of Student Services, the Associate Director of Advising, and current Engineering students will be available to answer your questions.
+The Senior Associate Dean of Undergraduate Programs, the Associate Dean of Student Services, the Director of Advising, and current Engineering students will be available to answer your questions.
 This session is for families of first-year students.

-9:30 AM
+9:15 AM

 10:00 AM